Khomyakov-Vladimir/cognitive-observer-simulation/simulation/entropy_transition_demo/README.md

 # Cognitive Entropy vs. Landauer Bound (Demo)

-This folder contains a self-contained script and resulting plot used in the main paper (Figure N).
+This folder contains a self-contained script and resulting plot used in the main paper (Figure 7).
 It demonstrates the step-like behavior of cognitive entropy as a function of perceptual resolution ε, compared with the Landauer limit (energy cost per bit).